 The label dispute reflects two fundamentally different views of fair trade, says Gustavo Setrini, a graduate student at MIT who studies the fair trade movement.

-"If your goal for fair trade is primarily to improve conditions by some margin, fair trade could work with plantations," says Setrini.
+"If your goal for fair trade is primarily to improve conditions by some margin, fair trade could work with plantations," Setrini told Carpenter.
 "But if your goal is to set in motion a more dynamic and democratic process of development at the local level in producing countries, there isn't much historical evidence to say that can happen on plantations."

 Either way, the proposed changes in the industry may make it harder for consumers to know just who is growing their coffee, and just how fairly they are treated.